mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 That was a basic overview of RhinoCommon Geometry in Rhino.
 Now learn to use these methods in [Design Algorithms](/guides/grasshopper/csharp-essentials/4-design-algorithms/) to get something done.

-This is the part 3 of the [Essential C# Scripting for Grasshopper guide](/guides/grasshopper/csharp-essentials/).
+This is part 3 of the [Essential C# Scripting for Grasshopper guide](/guides/grasshopper/csharp-essentials/).